chipsaboy/BNTop20-cli-gem/BNTop20/README.md

 # BNTop20

 This gem lists the top 20 bestselling books at Barnes and Noble.
-You can get information on the author, date published, average rating, price and the current discounted price.
+You can get information on the author, date published, average rating, price, the current discounted price and an overview of the book.

 ## Installation